DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Introduction

-To address these challenges, we propose \textbf{DreamPolicy}, a novel framework that augments conventional reinforcement learning through synergistic integration of a terrain-aware autoregressive diffusion planner.
-Our approach introduces Humanoid Motion Imagery (HMI) - future state predictions synthesized by a diffusion model trained on aggregated expert demonstrations.
-HMI serves as an implicit, terrain-adaptive reward signal that helps DreamPolicy generalize to novel terrains.
-The framework operates in three stages: First, we train specialized RL policies across six distinct terrains, generating a diverse Humanoid kinematic dataset through large-scale simulation.
-Subsequently, we train an autoregressive Diffusion Planner on this dataset to model cross-scenario state-action distributions, enabling probabilistic synthesis of physically plausible trajectories.
-Finally, we optimize a physics-constrained RL policy conditioned on HMI, using the diffusion planner's predictions as dynamic objectives that balance trajectory tracking accuracy with physical realism.
-This decoupled architecture allows continuous improvement through dataset expansion while eliminating manual reward engineering.
+To address these challenges, we propose \textbf{DreamPolicy}, a novel framework that augments conventional reinforcement learning through the synergistic integration of a terrain-aware autoregressive diffusion world model.
+Rather than relying on abstract latent representations, our approach utilizes diffusion-synthesized future state predictions as explicit, terrain-adaptive reference trajectories.
+The framework operates in three distinct stages: First, we aggregate a diverse Humanoid kinematic dataset by training specialized RL policies across five distinct terrains.
+Subsequently, we train an autoregressive Diffusion World Model on this dataset to learn the cross-scenario state-action distributions, enabling the probabilistic synthesis of physically plausible trajectories.
+Finally, we optimize a physics-constrained RL policy conditioned on these diffusion-generated references.
+This architecture effectively decouples reward engineering from environmental complexity, allowing the system to continuously improve through dataset expansion and leverage the diffusion model's capability to generalize across complex terrain distributions.
+The contributions of our work are summarized as follows:

-The contributions of our work could be summarized as follows: \begin{itemize}[left=4pt] \item \textbf{DreamPolicy: Unified Policy for Cross-Terrain Locomotion.} A framework that enables a single policy to achieve robust humanoid locomotion across various scenarios without complex reward engineering or policy distillation.
-DreamPolicy achieves this by combining primitive skills collection, humanoid motion imagery via a terrain-aware autoregressive diffusion planner, and HMI-conditioned RL policy, thereby eliminating the need for intricate reward design in cross-terrain generalization.